kif01/Predictive-ML-Model-Twitter/README.md

 <img width="1439" alt="AI6" src="https://user-images.githubusercontent.com/15332386/86002836-faa49a80-ba21-11ea-84f1-4c33fd4b7a30.png">

-You can click on swipe view to check the **Progress Map** which is another way to visualize how AutoAI generated our pipelines in a sequence way.
+You can click on `swipe view` to check the **Progress Map** which is another way to visualize how AutoAI generated our pipelines in a sequence way.

 <img width="1440" alt="AI7" src="https://user-images.githubusercontent.com/15332386/86002838-faa49a80-ba21-11ea-9d77-c08c6c56d014.png">

 You can see the **Pipeline Leaderboard** to check which model is the best.
-In our case pipeline number 12 is the best model using Random Forest Regressor will all three enhancements (First HPO, Feature Engineering and the second HPO).
+In our case, **Pipeline 12** is the best model using Random Forest Regressor will all three enhancements (First HPO, Feature Engineering and the second HPO).

 <img width="1440" alt="AI8" src="https://user-images.githubusercontent.com/15332386/86002839-fb3d3100-ba21-11ea-8ed2-06f25245da53.png">